rcantini/BERT_personality_detection/README.md

 # BERT_personality_detection
-How to fine-tune a BERT classifier using the Huggingface <a href="https://huggingface.co/transformers/quicktour.html">Transformers</a> library and Keras+Tensorflow in order to detect users' personality type based on some text they have posted.
+How to fine-tune a BERT classifier using the Huggingface <a href="https://huggingface.co/transformers/quicktour.html">Transformers</a> library and Keras+Tensorflow in order to detect users' personality type based on some text they have posted, according to the Myers–Briggs Type Indicator (MBTI).

 The application was developed on Google Colab and is comprised of the following steps:
 - ***Data preparation***: MBTI data are loaded, preprocessed and prepared according to the BERT specifications.